 Asparagus and Swiss Cheese Frittata

-This delicious frittata is a sure-fire way to please your family for breakfast or lunch, while still maintaining your renal diet.
+This delicious frittata is a sure-fire way to please your family for breakfast or lunch, while still being kidney-friendly.
 Starting in the skillet and ending in the oven, this meal is packed with nutritious asparagus and a cheesy filling.

 Makes